Latest Updates for the coming term

 RCMS from Home: Our online weekly concert series

 When strict lockdown restrictions were put in place and Easter Term 2020 went online, it looked bleak for Cambridge music.
 RCMS, however, wanted to maintain hope and morale through these difficult times by continuing to share music for the College and wider Cambridge community.

-A new series of concerts entitled ‘RCMS from Home’ was initiated which consisted of members of the College community and friends sending in clips of their music-making at home.
+A new series of concerts titled ‘RCMS from Home’ consisted of members of the College community and friends sending in videos of their music-making at home.

-There were eight concerts all shared live on Facebook and YouTube at 6:30pm every Friday of term, the regular time for RCMS recitals.
-There was an eclectic mix of many genres, from classical to jazz to war-time songs, performed by a wide range of musicians.
+Eight concerts were shared live on Facebook and YouTube at 18:30 every Friday of term.
+There was an eclectic mix of many genres, from classical to jazz, and even some war-time songs, performed by a wide range of musicians.

-It was wonderful to see many people continuing their wish to make music despite restrictions and an inability to perform with other people in real time.
-It has been very difficult to sustain a community with a virtual term, however we hope that we have been able to do this through the medium of music.
+It was wonderful to see so many people continuing their wish to make music despite the restrictions, which made performing with other people in real time difficult.
+It has been challenging to sustain a community through the virtual term, however we hope that we have been able to do this through music.